DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 	* **Dynamic values**

-		Specify a data source, data adapter and data member for the parameter values storage. **Value Member** defines a data field that provides values to the parameter. **Display Member** defines a data field that stores values displayed in Print Preview.
+		Specify a data source, data adapter, and data member for the parameter values storage. **Value Member** defines the data field that provides the parameter's values. **Display Member** defines the data field that stores values displayed in Print Preview.

 		![](../../../../../images/eurd-win-parameters-dynamic-values.png)